-Table 43.
+Table 44.
 Server Board Jumpers (J2G1, J1G1, J1H3, and J2J1) on S1200BTS

 Jumper Name Pins System Results J1H3: CMOS 1-2 These pins should have a jumper in place for normal system operation.
 (Default) Clear 2-3 If these pins are jumpered with AC power plugged, the CMOS settings are cleared within five seconds.
 These pins should not be jumpered for normal operation.
 J1J2: ME Force 1-2 ME Firmware Force Update Mode - Disabled (Default) Update 2-3 ME Firmware Force Update Mode - Enabled J1G1: 1-2 These pins should have a jumper in place for normal system operation.
-(Default) Password Clear J2G1: BIOS 1-2 These pins should have a jumper in place for normal system operation.
+(Default) Password Clear 2-3 If these pins are jumpered, administrator and user passwords are cleared within 5-10 seconds after the system is powered on.
+These pins should not be jumpered for normal operation.
+J2G1: BIOS 1-2 These pins should have a jumper in place for normal system operation.
 (Default) Recovery 2-3 Given that the main system BIOS will not boot with these pins jumpered, system can only boot from EFI-bootable recovery media with the recovery BIOS image.